Eric’s consciousness tore apart. Then, like a rubber band snapping back into place, his body reassembled with a violent jolt.

 Syn burst out laughing, and Piper was holding back a smile.
 Trist glared at them.
 After he recovered, Syn asked, “Isn’t it because you’re a girl?”

-“That’s sexist,” Trist complained.
+“That’s sexist,” Trist huffed.
 “Will all my clothes be like this?”

 As they bantered, a new child approached them.
 He had short brown hair, an average build, and an average face.
-In short, he was the default character without any edits.
+Syn recognized it as the default character without any edits.
 His steps were smooth and confident.

 “Yo, what’s up?” the boy called out.
 “Are you the guys from the lab?”